 Father to stand trial after autistic son drowns in pool

-Hudsonville, Mich. — A west Michigan college professor whose severely autistic 16-year-old son drowned in an icy backyard pool in March will go to trial on an involuntary manslaughter charge, a judge ruled Thursday.
+Hudsonville – A western Michigan college professor whose severely autistic 16-year-old son drowned in an icy backyard pool in March will go to trial on an involuntary manslaughter charge, a judge ruled Thursday.

 Prosecutors shared text messages between Koets and one daughter after she found him the pool.
 She said she tried without success to get her brother to come out of the pool.